 - 17 Jan 2014 - 10:00 am

-Howard Garrett is well known to most of us in the Dallas Fort Worth area as “The Dirt Doctor” from hearing his radio show and reading his newsletters.
+Howard Garrett is well known to most of us in the Dallas Fort Worth area from hearing his radio show, “The Dirt Doctor”.
 He is a landscape architect by training, but has devoted his life to establishing a leadership role in the natural organic marketplace.
 He provides advice on natural organic gardening, landscaping, pet health, pest control, and natural living.

 Along with other organic concerns, Howard will give us the latest news about the issue of GMO’s, or Genetically Modified Organisms in our food supply.
 He will provide a list of the worst GMO foods to avoid for the sake of good health.